Athlon projects college football's very early top 25 teams for 2017.

 The Gators have claimed back-to-back SEC East titles under coach Jim McElwain, and a third one is within reach.
 In order to beat Georgia or Tennessee for the East crown, improvement on offense is a must.
 Florida finished 100th nationally in scoring in 2015 and 107th in 2016.
-Luke Del Rio is the team’s most experienced quarterback, but Feleipe Franks or Kyle Trask (both redshirt freshmen) will press the junior for the starting nod in the spring.
+Luke Del Rio is the team’s most experienced quarterback, but Feleipe Franks or Kyle Trask (both redshirt freshmen) shared the job in the spring.
+Franks staked his claim for the No. 1 spot with Del Rio sidelined due to shoulder surgery.
 Regardless of which quarterback wins the starting job, expect to see a lot of running back Jordan Scarlett and receiver Antonio Callaway.
 The offensive line also is improving, but tackle David Sharpe left early for the NFL.
 McElwain has holes to fill on defense at each level and a new coordinator calling the plays in 2017.
 Linebacker Jarrad Davis and cornerbacks Jalen Tabor and Quincy Wilson depart, and the list of key voids to fill grew after tackle Caleb Brantley declared early for the NFL.
 Florida has a tough schedule next season, which starts in AT&T Stadium in Arlington, Texas, against Michigan on Sept.
 2. However, while the schedule is tough, Tennessee, LSU, Texas A&M and Florida State each visit the Swamp in 2017.

 After a dynamic sophomore campaign, quarterback Lamar Jackson is back to defend his Heisman Trophy victory and lead the Cardinals back in contention for the ACC title.
 Jackson accounted for 3,543 yards and 30 touchdowns through the air and added 1,571 yards and 21 scores on the ground.
 Jackson should continue to improve as a passer, but coach Bobby Petrino has some work to do in retooling the supporting cast.
 Running back Brandon Radcliff departs, and the receiving corps loses James Quick (45 catches), Jamari Staples (36) and tight end Cole Hikutini (50 catches).
 Three starters have expired their eligibility in the trenches, but left tackle Geron Christian should be one of the ACC’s top linemen in 2017.
 Improving the offensive line has to be a priority for Petrino this offseason.
 The Cardinals also lose a couple of key players on defense, including tackle DeAngelo Brown and linebackers Keith Kelsey and Devonte Fields.
 However, coordinator Todd Grantham can build the 2017 defense around linebackers James Hearns and Stacy Thomas, along with cornerback Jaire Alexander.
 Louisville’s schedule features road trips to North Carolina, Florida State and Kentucky.
 However, Clemson visits Papa John’s Cardinal Stadium in 2017.